David Bourgeois: Bridge Road Entertainment

-Bourgeois, along with his wife Anna, is the co-owner of Bridge Road Entertainment, an entertainment production and development company based in Albany, New York.
-Bridge Road Entertainment's current artist roster includes sibling blues-rock musicians Jocelyn and Chris Arndt.
+Bourgeois, along with his wife Anna, is the co-owner of White Lake Studios and Bridge Road Entertainment, a recording studio and entertainment production and development company based in Albany, New York.
+Bridge Road Entertainment's current artist roster includes sibling blues-rock musicians Jocelyn and Chris Arndt, and Margo Macero.
 Bourgeois acts as manager and producer.

 Jocelyn and Chris

 Since he began working with Jocelyn and Chris in 2013, they have recorded and produced a studio EP (Strangers in Fairyland), two full-length albums (Edges and Go), and a live LP (30,000 Miles).

 A musician himself, Bourgeois also contributed drumming, percussion, and synthesizer programming to these releases.

 In May 2017, Jocelyn and Chris Arndt released Go, a full-length record produced and recorded by Bourgeois at White Lake Music & Post in Albany, New York.

 The album includes single "Footprints on the Moon," which was Billboard's 5th most added Adult Album Alternative track in the nation the week of its release to radio, and "Red Stops Traffic," which debuted on the Billboard AAA Top 40 Indicator Chart at No. 37 in December 2017.
 "Red Stops Traffic" remained in the Top 40 for six weeks total, peaking at No. 35.

 The first month of its release, Go appeared at No. 2 on the Relix National Jamband Top 30 Chart.
 It remained in the No. 2 position through July, dropping to No. 9 in August and No. 10 in September.
 The album fell off the chart in October 2017, reappearing at No. 17 in November.